-Time evolution of electromagnetic fields is handled with a finite-difference-time-domain (FDTD) method.
-Yee lattice \citep{yee1966} is used for $\vec{E}$ and $\vec{B}$ fields such that they are staggered both in space and in time,
+The time evolution of electromagnetic fields is handled with a finite-difference time-domain (FDTD) method.
+A Yee lattice \citep{yee1966} is used for the $\vec{E}$ and $\vec{B}$ fields such that they are staggered both in space and in time

-where $\Ehat$ is located at the middle of the cell sides and $\Bhat$ at the center of the cell faces.
+where $\Ehat$ is located in the middle of the cell sides and $\Bhat$ in the center of the cell faces.
 This makes it easy to calculate the curl of the fields in the subsequent equations.